johnsonjh/pcdos-crc/README.md

 size, the `--pad` option affects behavior in two ways:

-1. **Synthesizing data**: If the specified `--limit` exceeds the file size, the program will synthesize zero-filled **full** 8‑bit characters to reach the limit.
+1. **Synthesizing data**: If the specified `--limit` exceeds the file size, the program will synthesize zero‑filled **full** 8‑bit characters to reach the limit.
 If the `--limit` is not a multiple of 8, any trailing bits that cannot form a complete octet are **discarded**.